PyDataAgents/PyDataAgents/docs/Buffers.md

 obj.description="<string>"
 obj.id="<string>"
 obj.load_on_install=False
+obj.signal="<value>"
+obj.sampling_period=100
+obj.n=1
 ```

 [Go to Summary](#summary)
 ## `SignalBuffer` (in `pydag\buffers\SignalBuffer.py`)

-A buffer that holds signals with a specific start time and elapsed time.
+`Buffer` that holds signals with a specific start time and elapsed time and is defined by the referenced `signal`'s values.

-Attributes:
-    start_time (int): The start time of the signal in milliseconds.
-    elapsed_time (float): The elapsed time since the start in seconds.
 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `capacity` | `int` | `1` | Number of elements that can be stored in buffer before being discarded in FiFo fashion.
 If set to -1, then there is no capacity for this buffer. |